domainesia/almond/docs/api.md

 i.e. when you load module `B` from module `A` and you need a specific `B` that differ from the rest.

 ### Config `forceRequireSync`
-Force `require()` call script to run synchronously, every time or with condition.
+Force `require()` call in that wrap code in a script to run (a)synchronously on condition.
+It must be a `require()` call in the outer layer and not inside any callback function (like most AMD module defined).
 You can, for example, only make `require()` async when using `<script async="">` and synchronous on other event.

 ### Config `anonIdGenerator`